 Conclusions

 Immunizations and vaccines are one of the most beneficial life-saving interventions of modern medicine (Ulmer et al., 2006).
 However, the significance of the adverse events of pain and associated needle fear due to immunization has been neglected until recently, particularly in childhood.
 The purpose of this paper was to provide an overview of pain and fear in the context of needle procedures.
 Long after the acutely painful sensation is gone, the emotional sequelae surrounding the experience linger.
-Over time, unmitigated pain may increase fear which in turn, may increase pain at future procedures.
+Over time, unmitigated pain may increase fear, which in turn, may increase pain at future procedures.
 Ideally, parents play a large role in having children face their needle fears and phobias by ensuring children get their preventative care.
 However, children with high degrees of needle fear who struggle and are forced into what have become highly aversive needle situations grow up into adults who can make their own healthcare decisions.
 These individuals can choose to avoid preventative care or experience these interventions with extremely negative physical and emotion reactions; furthermore, these highly fearful adults may become parents themselves who may model needle fear to their children.
 Acknowledging the psychological sequelae of needle procedures draws attention to the fact that unmanaged pain hurts more than just an individual’s body.
 The set of interventions proposed in the following series of articles is designed to reduce the pain and fear caused by immunizations.

 References